I

 ZB: Yes.
 Human Chemistry.
 In blue flickers and silvery groves, we live our path that only we know.
 We know it thru our suffering and self-knowledge hidden in our heart.
 How hard it is to bear its pain.
 The suffering on the altar of pain doesn’t have boundaries, the cruelty you are submitted to.
 Could it be that the life chemistry that works in us when its dosage is not carefully measured produces large errors?
 And the life evilness born out of errors hangs on the thread of evil making?

+Because while you feel pleasure, you, people of faith, are making a being destined to straighten this flagellum.
 This is a metaphor I wrote at the moment I had some problems with the crooks at the mayor’s office who tried to pull me down.

 EV: But what did they do to you?